 The safety of guests is paramount to hotel operators and this extends to windows.
-The safety concerns around windows include falls, unauthorised entry and the need to provide adequate ventilation.
+The window safety concerns include falls, unauthorised entry and the need to provide adequate ventilation.
 To help you to comply with regulations and guidelines read our guide to hotel window safety.

 While accidents involving falls from hotel windows are thankfully rare, they are of course tragic for all involved.
 Unfortunately, wherever there is a window that can be opened there will be a risk of a fall.
 It only takes a moment for a child to approach an open window while playing, and a fall even from a ground floor window can have fatal and tragic consequences.
 However it’s not only children who are at risk, adults leaning on or out of windows are also at risk.